Fuel Pressure Regulator

 Fuel Pressure Regulator at 1A Auto

-The automobiles of today use sophisticated fuel injection systems rather than the carburetors of the past In order to send fuel to the engine and achieve efficient combustion.
-The fuel pressure regulator (FPR) plays a critical role in a fuel injection system, as it is responsible for maintaining the correct fuel pressure required by the fuel injectors to properly operate the engine.
-On vehicles with a return-style fuel system, the pressure regulator is typically located on the fuel rails or the injector pod near the injectors; these can also be referred to as inline fuel pressure regulators.
-Returnless fuel systems will have it built into the fuel filter or the fuel sending unit / pump assembly; these are also referred to sometimes as in-tank fuel pressure regulators.
-In modern diesel applications, a similar part called the injector pressure regulator (IPR) is what is used to regulate the oil pressure (oil as in diesel fuel, not engine lubrication).
+In the past, carburetors used to send fuel to the engine for combustion.
+Today, automobiles use sophisticated fuel injection systems.
+The fuel pressure regulator (FPR) plays a critical role in a fuel injection system.
+It is responsible for maintaining the correct fuel pressure so the fuel injectors can disperse the proper amount of fuel needed for combustion.
+On vehicles with a return-style fuel system, the pressure regulator is typically located on the fuel rails or the injector pod near the injectors.
+These are also known as inline fuel pressure regulators.
+Returnless fuel systems will have it built into the fuel filter or the fuel sending unit / pump assembly.
+These are also referred to sometimes as in-tank fuel pressure regulators.
+In modern diesel applications, a similar part known as the injector pressure regulator (IPR) is what regulates the oil pressure (oil as in diesel fuel, not engine lubrication).

 The fuel pressure regulator contains a diaphragm which a spring pushes against.
 The spring is set by the manufacturer to be overcome by a certain amount of pressure – the pressure that the fuel injectors need to operate properly.
 The diaphragm is attached to a valve that opens when that pressure is exceeded and allows fuel to flow into the return line when the fuel pressure exceeds the optimum pressure.
 This keeps the pressure at the fuel injectors from becoming too high.